Classification, Regression, and Model Choice

 Know when a classical model is the correct tool.

-Differentiate classification from regression and choose a simple baseline model appropriately.The lesson is public.
-The pressure loop lives inside the app where submissions, revision, and review happen.
+The lesson is public.
+The pressure loop lives inside the app where submissions, revision, and AI review happen.

-A simple ML pipeline with evaluation and a leakage audit.Each lesson contributes to a week-level artifact and eventually to the shipped AI-native SaaS.
+Each lesson contributes to a week-level artifact and eventually to the shipped AI-native SaaS.

 This lesson teaches the decision boundary between common supervised learning tasks and the discipline of choosing the simplest model that fits the job.